2019 Pacific typhoon season: Severe Tropical Storm Bailu (Ineng)

-Though Bailu did not made landfall in the Philippines, two people were killed and state of calamity was declared in Ilocos Norte due to flooding, and left Php1.1 billion (US$21 million) damage in the province.
-Bailu also killed one person, and injured nine others in Taiwan.
-Institutional damage were calculated to be TWD 2.31 million (US$74,000), while agricultural damage reached TWD 175 million (US$5.63 million).
+Although Bailu did not make landfall in the Philippines, two people were killed and a state of calamity was declared in Ilocos Norte due to flooding.
+It also caused Php1.1 billion (US$21 million) damage in the province.
+Bailu killed one person, and injured nine others in Taiwan.
+Institutional damages were calculated to be TWD 2.31 million (US$74,000), while agricultural damage reached TWD 175 million (US$5.63 million).
 Damage in Fujian reached ¥10.49 million (US$1.5 million).